 If leasing a new car

-If you lease a new car or switch lessors, inform your insurer.
-Your costs may change depending on the car, so updating your policy is essential.
+Inform your insurer if you lease a new car or switch lessors.
+Your costs change depending on the car, so updating your policy is essential.

 If you plan on buying your leased car

 If you plan to purchase your leased car, inform your insurance provider and have the lessor removed from your policy.
-This will allow you to adjust your limits below your lessor's requirements if you need to save.
+This allows you to adjust your limits below your lessor's requirements if you need to save.

 HOW DOES SR-22 INSURANCE WORK WITH A LEASED CAR?